At Konscious Keto, we know a visibly marbled rib eye steak is a high-quality fat option to eat on a ketogenic diet.

-As we mentioned above, consuming a diet rich in healthy fat will not make you fat.
-In contrast, if anything, the satiating effect of eating a diet abundant in monounsaturated, saturated, and polyunsaturated fats help us feel fuller longer, eat less, and lose unwanted fat faster.
+As you now know, consuming a diet rich in healthy fat will not make you fat.
+In contrast, if anything, the satiating effect of eating a diet abundant in monounsaturated, saturated, and polyunsaturated fats help us feel fuller, eat less, and lose unwanted fat faster.

-Remember, the key to eating a diet that is low in carbs and high in fat, like a ketogenic diet, is that you will naturally eat less because the foods you eat are packed with vitamins, nutrients, and ketone-boosting fatty acids.
+The key to eating a diet that is low in carbs and high in fat like a ketogenic diet, is that you will naturally eat less because the foods you eat are packed with vitamins, nutrients, and ketone-boosting fatty acids.

-Furthermore, eating enough calories for your personal needs is also crucial because depriving yourself of nutrition may backfire and result in weight-loss stalls and metabolic and hormonal imbalances that will only make it harder to achieve your mean-and-lean fitness goals.
+So, eating enough calories is crucial because depriving yourself of nutrition may backfire and result in weight-loss stalls and metabolic or hormonal imbalances, that will only make it harder to achieve your mean-and-lean fitness goals.

 Before long, your body will adjust your hunger levels to a more balanced position—you'll feel actual hunger signals and eat just until satisfied, without a desire to binge or overeat, finally freedom from cravings and vicious overeating cycles!